POST OFFICE VEHICLE CLUB

 should then be covered.
 Permission to use the Royal Cypher in any form (part of which is

-Chamberlain.
-The Club has asked for permission to use the Royal cypher and
+The Club has asked for permission to use the Royal cypher and preserved

 Royal Cypher on restored former Post Office vehicles on the understanding

 that these vehicles are authentically restored in Royal Mail livery."
-The use of the current Post Office or British Telecom lettering
+The use of the current Royal Mail, Post Office or British Telecom

-on a privately owned vehicle implies that the vehicle is official, which
+lettering on a privately owned vehicle implies that the vehicle is official,

-could lead to a breach of security.
-The Club will take steps to prevent such
+which could lead to a breach of security.
+The Club will take steps to prevent

 vehicle.
 We do, however, encourage the use of accurate, historical